christywchen/the-book-nook/README.md

 Read more.
 Discuss better.
 Stress less.

 The Book Nook is an app to help book clubs get organized.
 This project seeks to create an enclave for friends to gather in a space away from their busy, cluttered social media accounts.
-Not only can users start book clubs and create reading lists for them, but they can also utilize the chatrooms to hold discussions with fellow club members.
+Not only can users start book clubs and create reading lists for them, they can also utilize the chatrooms to hold discussions with fellow club members.

 It's a sleek, no-frills platform intended to help book clubs spend less time getting organized and more time doing what they actually want to do: _read books, then talk about them_.